 While you can convert optical digital out to a USB input, keep in mind that most USB connections are limited in what they can do.
-Moreover, direct digital out to USB converters are hard to find.
-In most cases, you will need a DAC with USB input or you can use a reciever, external soundcard for PC or even a Raspberry Pi.
+Moreover, direct digital out to USB converters is hard to find.
+In most cases, you will need a DAC with USB input or you can use a receiver, external soundcard for PC, or even a Raspberry Pi.

 We explain in more detail below.

 How to Convert Optical Digital Out to a USB Input

 Let’s say you want to convert digital out from your TV to a speaker.
 The speaker will have multiple connections such as USB and analog audio.

 In this case, you can simply use a DAC with Toslink in.
 You could also get a DAC which has a USB audio interface.
 If necessary, it should come with a headphone amplifier as well.